-This version doesn't have any added sugars since I like the flavor of the berries and it's otherwise pretty straightforward.
-You can always add a little honey or maple syrup if you prefer, or get fancy by adding other nuts or fruit.
+This overnight oats recipe doesn't have any added sugars since I like the flavor of the berries and it's otherwise a pretty straightforward toddler breakfast.
+You can always add a little honey or maple syrup if you prefer, or use vanilla yogurt I’d your child is used to sweetened yogurt.
+You can also get fancy by adding other nuts or fruit.

 Overnight Oats with Yogurt and Berries

-This recipe makes two toddler-size breakfast portions (or a mama-size snack).
+This overnight oats recipe makes two toddler-size breakfast portions (or a mama-size snack).
 Double it to make additional servings.
-I like to store it in tiny mason jars, but you can use any small (about 4-6 ounces or 1/2 cup) reusable container that you like.
+I like to store it in Wean Green storage cubes, but you can use any small (about 4-6 ounces or 1/2 cup) reusable container that you like.

-1/3 cup rolled oats, ground (or quick oats)
+- 2 tablespoons rolled oats, ground in a blender or food processor (or quick oats)

-1. Combine all ingredients in a small bowl and stir gently.
-Divide mixture into 1/2-cup mason jars or other storage containers or reusable pouches.
+- Combine all ingredients in a small bowl and stir gently.
+Divide mixture into small storage containers.
 Top with a few additional blueberries if desired.
 Store in the fridge at least 4 hours or overnight.
-Serve cold after stirring and mashing up the blueberries to distribute their juices throughout.
+Serve cold.

 Use 1-2 tablespoons nut butter in place of the seeds.